-Several neurobehavioral studies (see section 4.4.3 for a complete summary) have demonstrated that dichloromethane exposure results in decreased spontaneous motor activity with pronounced lethargy at high concentrations (1,000 ppm or greater).
+Several neurobehavioral studies (see Section 4.4.3 for a complete summary) have demonstrated that dichloromethane exposure results in decreased spontaneous motor activity with pronounced lethargy at high concentrations ($\geq 1,000$ ppm).
 These effects, combined with the observation that dichloromethane impairs learning and memory (Alexeef and Kilgore, 1983) and affects production of evoked responses to sensory stimuli (Herr and Boyes, 1997; Rebert et al., 1989), indicate that dichloromethane produces significant neurological effects.
 The mechanisms behind producing these changes have been examined by measuring changes in neurotransmitter levels and changes in neurotransmitter localization.
-Specific brain regions (e.g., hippocampus, caudate nucleus, cerebellum) were analyzed to determine if dichloromethane-induced behavioral effects, such as learning and memory (hippocampus, caudate nucleus) and movement (cerebellum), are resulting from pathological changes in these regions.
+Specific brain regions (e.g., hippocampus, caudate nucleus, cerebellum) were analyzed to determine if dichloromethaneinduced behavioral effects, such as learning and memory (hippocampus, caudate nucleus) and movement (cerebellum), are resulting from pathological changes in these regions.
 Changes in neurotransmitter levels were also monitored to see if there was any correlation in behavior and neurochemical changes.
 Summaries of these studies are provided below.
 It is not yet known if dichloromethane directly interacts with neuronal receptors, as has been demonstrated for toluene and ethanol, two other solvents with neurobehavioral and neurophysiological profiles that are similar to those of dichloromethane (for a review see Bowen et al. [2006]).

 Kanada et al. (1994) examined the effect of dichloromethane on acetylcholine and catecholamines (dopamine, norepinephrine, serotonin) and their metabolites in the midbrain, hypothalamus, hippocampus, and medulla from male Sprague-Dawley rats (four to five per group).
 The rats were sacrificed 2 hours after a single gavage dose of 0 or 534 mg/kg of undiluted dichloromethane.
 Administration of dichloromethane significantly increased the concentration of acetylcholine in the hippocampus and increased dopamine and serotonin levels in the medulla.
 Dichloromethane decreased norepinephrine levels in the midbrain, and hypothalamus and serotonin levels were decreased in the hypothalamus.
 There was a trend toward decreased dopamine in the hypothalamus, but the variability between the animals was so high that the effect was not significant.
-The authors speculated that increased acetylcholine release from dichloromethane administration may be due to decreased acetylcholine release from the nerve terminals.
+The authors speculated that increased acetylcholine release from the nerve terminals.
 It is unclear as to how these neurochemical changes could be correlated to the neurobehavioral changes observed after dichloromethane exposure.